On a phenotype-structured phase-field model of nutrient-limited tumour growth: Introduction

 Finally, the parameter $\eps \in (0,1)$ in~\eqref{eq:02} is linked to the thickness of the transition layer between the two pure phases (i.e. $\ph=\pm 1$) and the term $F'$ denotes the derivative of a potential $F$, which exhibits a double-well shape.
 Examples of such potentials include regular potentials, such as the standard quartic regular potential, $F_{\rm reg}$, and the logarithmic potential, $F_{\rm log}$, which are defined, respectively, as

 where $c_1 \in \mathbb{R}^+$ with $c_1>1$.
 Singular potentials are often approximated by regular ones, inducing slight deviations of the values of $\ph$ from the physical range $[-1,1]$.
 A classical example is the regular quartic potential in~\eqref{regpot}.
+When regular potentials are considered, the physical property $\ph \in [-1,1]$ does not hold rigorously, but it is satisfied only approximately.
+From a numerical standpoint, however, such a property can be maintained with high accuracy by choosing a sufficiently small interface thickness, which is directly linked to the choice of the parameter $\varepsilon$.